RASPIAUDIO/esphomeLuxe/README.md

 Welcome to the Raspiaudio Muse Luxe Voice Satellite project!
 This guide will help you get started with your device, including setup instructions, source code information, and support options.

-## Introducing the New Version: MicroWWPlus
+## Introducing the New Version: luxe_microWW (with esphome 2025.2.2)

-Discover the enhancements in the latest release of MicroWWPlus!
+Discover the enhancements in the latest release!

 ### New Features: